Tom5521/gtk4tools/README.md

 Basic abstractions and widgets for gotk4 library

+These abstractions are mainly intended to simplify certain methods and make them resemble the Fyne framework, which in my opinion are much more readable than certain default GTK4 methods.

 ## Usage/Examples

 You can use it in your project by importing it with